notts1215/data_pipeline/README.md

 <br>All scripts are written in Python3, the scheduler used is Airflow.

 ### 1.1 Extraction
 DataSet(image) is from Kaggle.
-I download+unzip the dataset and put them under a sepcific path of a server, so that the folder contains 1000 images.
+I mocked the download operation (e.g. using url + headers) to download+unzip the dataset and put them under a sepcific path of a server, so that the folder contains 1000 images.
 #### WHAT CAN BE FURTHER DONE
 I believe pulling data from the cloud is more close to PRD in practice.
 <br> Alternatively, scrapy is another doable choice.